ManishMadhukarMotghare/Video-Summarization-Using-Attention-Based-Encoder-Decoder-Model/README.md

 # Video-Summarization-Using-Attention-Based-Encoder-Decoder-Model
 In this model we uses Attention Based model to summarize the video.
 The output of the video will be 15% of the original video as summary.
-Also It's a supervised Model.
+Also It's a Supervised Model.